openyoursource/linux-odoo-docker/README.md

 ```
 ./odoo_docker.sh install
 ```
-This option will check if docker is installed and running.
+This option will check if docker is installed and running. <br>
-If not it will install it using yum and run it with systemctl.
+If not it will install it using yum and run it with systemctl. <br>
-Also it will download postgres version 10  and odoo latest containers and starts them.
+Also it will download postgres version 10  and odoo latest containers and starts them. <br>
-You can access odoo now!
+You can access odoo now! <br>
-Go to hostname:8069
+Go to hostname:8069. <br>
 If you running this script on your operation system hostname will be localhost.
 ```
 localhost:8069